 To satisfy aviation curriculum requirements students with pilot certificates and ratings earned with college credit through an Aviation Accreditation Board International (AABI) accredited university may transfer those credits without demonstration of proficiency.
 College credits obtained through a non AABI accredited institution will be reviewed by the Department of Aviation to ensure the issuing institution follows policies and practices consistent with AABI accreditation standards.

 The Minnesota State Mankato Department of Aviation bases its flight education philosophy in a four year university degree.
 Consequently, students who have obtained flight certificates/ratings without earned college credit may not have satisfied the academic and flight requirements for the aviation major.
 Students must demonstrate that they have received the full breadth and depth of knowledge, skills, abilities, and attitudes consistent with an education received at MNSU.
 Once enrolled at MNSU, students are expected to complete all subsequent flight training within MNSU's aviation program.

 Students entering Minnesota State Mankato with completed FAA certificates must register for and complete the requirements for the applicable ground school and flight lab courses.
 Prior flight experience will be evaluated and may result in advanced standing in flight labs.
 Students are responsible for aircraft rental required for the evaluation.

-Aviation students will be assigned a faculty advisor following an initial or transfer orientation session.
+Aviation students will be assigned a faculty advisor following an initial orientation session.
 Faculty advising appointments may be scheduled directly with your faculty advisor.
 Mymique Baxter, College of Education Student Relations Coordinator, is available for general education advisement.
 Students may make appointments with Ms. Baxter through the College of Education Academic Advising Office in 117 Armstrong Hall, phone # 507-389-1215.